7 Installation Standards

 3. Surge Protectors: We live in the lightning capitol of the world and surges happen every day.
 They consistently damage and shorten the life of AC components and systems.
 Adding surge protectors to both the inside and outside components of your system helps protect your system from these damaging effects and can extend its life by years!

-4. Compressor Start Assist: This item was once standard on every A/C system manufactured but as manufacturers continued to look for ways to reduce costs they were pretty much removed from most products on the market except as an optional accessory.
+4. Compressor Start Assist to take strain off the system and a Pan Saver to help prevent drainline backups: This item was once standard on every A/C system manufactured but as manufacturers continued to look for ways to reduce costs they were pretty much removed from most products on the market except as an optional accessory.
 The thing about them is that they reduce the starting load on the compressor by as much as 50%.
 That leads to significantly less wear and tear on the compressor and dramatically improved system life.
 The cost savings of not having this on your system is meaningless if it can mean years of more life!

 5. Nitrogen purged lines and Flushed with Solvent: Another largely overlooked but hugely important item to the lifespan of your system.
 More than 90% of our competitors do not take this critical step in the installation process.
 Failure to do this essentially leads to leaving a sandy residue like sand paper floating inside your system which will wear out your system from the inside out.
 It doesn’t cause any issues upfront but 5 to 10 years down the road it can causes huge issues leading to component and system failures!